Urgency and Opportunity

-Ecosystem-friendly alternatives to traditional coastal defense structures are becoming more prevalent as they can provide superior coastal protective services to traditional infrastructure, while also generating additional benefits to society such as carbon sequestration and nursery functions.
-We are working to improve the science of living shorelines in North Carolina, including creating a vision for a marsh plant nursery at the Duke Marine Lab.
-Additionally, NSOE faculty are leading a global effort to test how intentionally including positive feedbacks generated by species into restoration can lead to drastic, and no cost increases in restoration efficiency.
+Nicholas School of the Environment faculty are leading a global effort to test how intentionally including positive feedback loops generated by species into restoration can lead to drastic, and no cost increases in restoration efficiency.
 Duke Restore will provide a larger platform for integration of these findings across all the world’s ecosystems to maximize ecological and social restoration outcomes.
+The Silliman Lab installed and is continuing to monitor the performance of a 1000+ meter living shoreline at the Cherry Point Air Station.

 Our Team